Mad for marula fruit: facts about the marula tree

 What is a marula tree?

 The marula tree is a green, leafy tree that is resistant to drought so that each tree still manages to produce plenty of marula fruit during dry seasons.

-Yes, that’s right, there is both a male and female marula tree.
+Yes, that’s right, there are both a male and female marula trees.

 The juicy marula fruit belongs to the same family as the mango and so it has similar properties.
 It has a yellow peel, white flesh and a large kernel, or pip, in its centre.

 With a history dating back thousands of years, the marula tree has outlived many other trees, with archaeological evidence showing the tree being used as a food source as far back as 10,000 years BCE.